 - From Adrift, it is a one-hour scenic drive to Totaranui right in the heart of Abel Tasman National Park.

 - From Totaranui numerous cruises and water taxis allow easy "day trip" access to all the different beaches of Abel Tasman e.g. Abel Tasman Sea Shuttle, Wilsons Abel Tasman and Golden Bay Connections on Abel Tasman Aqua Taxi allowing you the freedom to view the park from the sea or walk from one bay to the next and return by boat.

 - In December and January, the beaches and bays are bustling with people, kayaks and boats.

 - The park is quieter in other months and pleasant at all times of the year.

 - For more information on Abel Tasman National Park visit the New Zealand Department of Conservation, Abel Tasman National Park Information pages.

 - Sea kayaking is another popular way to see the park.
 One to five-day-guided tours and freedom rentals are available.

 - The full Abel Tasman Track is a 3-4 day walk (51km) but water taxis allow easy access to all sections south of Totaranui so it can be done as a series of day walks.

-- More information on this world famous walk is available at the Abel Tasman Coastal Track Information pages.
+- More information on this world-famous walk is available on the Abel Tasman Coastal Track Information pages.